 What I if decide in the middle of the year that my coverage isn't adequate for my healthcare needs?

 The open enrollment period is the only time during the year when you can switch coverage.
 If you decide during the year that your coverage isn't adequate, you will not have an opportunity to switch to a different plan until the next open enrollment period.
-The only exception to that is if you experience certain life-changing events during the course of the year, such as marriage, divorce, pregnancy, the loss of employer-provided coverage, or a qualified hardship.
+The only exception to that is if you experience certain life-changing events during the course of the year, such as marriage, divorce, pregnancy, changes in income, the loss of employer-provided coverage, or a qualified hardship.

 How can I find out if the particular medications I take to treat my disease are covered and what the cost of these medications will be?